 Taylor-Mesilla Historic Site

-Located on the historic plaza in Old Mesilla, the Taylor-Mesilla Historic Site embodies the rich history and heritage of the Southwest Borderlands.
+Located on the historic plaza in Old Mesilla, Taylor-Mesilla Historic Site embodies the rich history and heritage of the Southwest Borderlands.
 The property is listed on the National Register of Historic Places and consists of two storefronts and a large residence in the rear.
 Since 1953, the three adobe buildings were home to the late J. Paul and Mary Daniels Taylor and their family.
-The Taylors had an extraordinary collection of Spanish Colonial, Mexican, and New Mexican artwork and textiles from all over the world.
+The Taylors had an extraordinary collection of Spanish Colonial, Mexican, and New Mexican artwork and textiles from around the world.

 The architecture, design, and décor of the buildings provide authentic examples of different architectural styles and traditional adobe construction.
 The home has been a model for adobe preservation efforts in Mesilla and the surrounding communities.
 The Taylors were life-long collectors of furnishings, art, and artifacts which provide exceptional educational opportunities to bring New Mexico’s culture and traditions to life.
 They also used their home and collections to help others understand and respect their own cultural traditions and to support arts education.